Goodnight77/Just-RAG/AINS_qdrant_talk/readme.md

 # Qdrant Vector Search Project

+This project demonstrates the capabilities of two core technologies:

+- **Qdrant**: a powerful vector similarity search engine for efficient vector storage and similarity search.
+- **LangChain**: a flexible framework for building and managing language model chains and retrieval-augmented generation (RAG) workflows.

-This project demonstrates the capabilities of Qdrant, a powerful vector similarity search engine.
-It processes textual data to create vector embeddings and enables efficient similarity searches.
+It processes textual data to create vector embeddings, enables efficient similarity searches, and leverages language models for advanced retrieval and generation tasks.

 ## Project Structure

+The project uses the [LangChain](https://python.langchain.com/) library for building and managing language model chains.

 The core components of this project are organized as follows: